 picks the Extra Perk and stop tracking when the Player has reached

-the maximum player level, a quest
+the maximum player level, a quest is the proper object to attach

 the Extra Perk Quest Script